yatanco/yatanco.com/content/casayatan.md

 Are in the living room in the beautiful wooden furniture in the drawers.
 Find a matching pair!

 **Trashbags**
-There are trashbags in the plastic wardrobe on top of the blue cupboard in the top left cube.
+There are trashbags in the second top drawer of the blue comode in the kitchen.
 If you feel called to you can also find smaller bags if you want to separate trash

 **Taking out the trash**
 The trash containers are a little bit out.
-You need a key for them, there should be a set of keys on the bambu shelf in the corridor next to the phone and router.
+You need a key for them, the key set YT2 has a rounded key that is big, that one opens the trash.

 In words:
 Go out of the building and turn right, keep walking till you see an entrance with a big bear mural, going right in there and after the tunnel there will be a fenced area with containers in it.